 If you would like to work directly with me, you can do so in the following ways:

 - Creative Shift Mastermind

 Here you join me and a small group of other writers and artists to finally find the clarity, community, accountability, and process to create more, and ensure your work reaches an audience.
 The next session begins January 1, 2020.
-Join the early interest list to be notified when I open the doors.

 - Consulting and Coaching – 1 spot available

 Work directly with me when you need a co-pilot to grow your platform, develop your audience, or prepare for your big launch.